jrladd/CIS241/assignments/_posts/2022-11-10-final-report.md

 **Conclusions**

 - Provide one or two paragraphs concluding about the data: what does it tell us, what are the limitations to this data/model, and what is one future direction you could envision for future data analysts or data collectors?
-- Find at least one reference that is relevant to or supports your insights, and cite it in this section.
+- Find at least one secondary reference that is relevant to or supports your insights, and cite it in this section.
 You may cite a reference by linking directly to it in your markdown `[text here](link here)`, and listing the full citation below the conclusions section.
 Please ask me if you aren’t sure how to cite references.